 Much like HelloTalk, HiNative is an app that focuses on language learning.
-And like on HelloTalk, you can meet people from all over the world, including Korea!
+And like on HelloTalk, you can meet people from around the world, including Korea!
 In addition to one-on-one chatting options, a strong aspect of HiNative’s platform is the concept of learning through translating, correcting, and answering language-related questions posed by other members of the HiNative community.
-For example, by answering a Korean user’s question, you immediately can connect and interact with them further.
+For example, by answering a Korean user’s question, you can immediately connect and interact with them further.
 This is what HiNative calls the Q&A model for language learning.

 If you’ve never met a Korean person or lived in Korea or watched a Korean movie or drama, you have definitely heard of KaKaoTalk, Korea’s pride and #1 social messaging platform.